-SHALL include the MBMS-2G-3G-Indicator AVP with the value set to '2G', '3G' or '2G-AND-3G';
+SHALL include the MBMS-2G-3G-Indicator AVP with the value set to '2G', '3G' or '2G-AND-3G' (GPRS) or the MBMS-Access-Indicator AVP set to ‘UTRAN’, ‘eUTRAN’ or ‘UTRAN-AND-E-UTRAN’ (EPS);

-SHALL include multicast address where the GGSN SHOULD receive the MBMS bearer data for this MBMS session in Framed-IP-Address AVP if IPv4 is used.
+SHALL include multicast address where the GGSN/MBMS GW SHOULD receive the MBMS bearer data for this MBMS session in Framed-IP-Address AVP if IPv4 is used.
 For IPv6 address the AVP Framed-Interface-Id and Framed-IPv6-Prefix SHALL be used instead;

 SHALL include the MBMS-User-Data-Mode-Indication AVP with the value set to 'Multicast and Unicast (1)' or 'Unicast (0) ' according to the PoC Server’s own capability;

+NOTE: The GGSN or MBMS GW will indicate its own capabilities regarding multicast or unicast for reception of the MBMS user plane data when it sends the RAA message in response.

 SHALL send the RAR message according to the rules and procedures of the Core Network.

 NOTE 2: The Framed-IPv6-Prefix AVP contains the IPv6 prefix of the multicast address.
 The Framed-Interface-Id AVP contains the IPv6 interface identifier of the multicast address.
 The Framed-IP-Address AVP contains the IPv4 multicast address.